 IPL uses a broad spectrum of visible light while lasers use a single wavelength of light.
 This means IPL is suited to treat combinations of sun damage problems.
 Diffuse redness, broken capillaries and pigmentation are treated simultaneously.

 Lasers are more precise but less versatile and more appropriate for larger isolated capillaries, especially larger capillaries and veins around the nose.
 Combinations of treatments can be used.
+With Cutera IPL you will see a reduction in redness after 1-3 treatments.
+The number of treatments varies according to the underlying cause and severity.

 Treatment of redness from rosacea.